 There are tens of thousands of ruins, artifacts, petroglyphs and pictographs throughout the state.
 One of the most fun things you can do is find an ancient artifact on your own.

-The Narrows are easily accessed by everyone.
+The Narrows is easily accessed by everyone.
 The hike begins at Temple of Sinawava, then winds along the paved pathway of Riverside Walk to the beginning of the area where the canyon walls narrow.

 Utah has some amazing animal populations– big cats, buffalo, bears, and more.
 With a little persistence you can catch a glimpse of many of Utah’s native residents.